-There is such a variety of contracting opportunities in the government sector that finding work will depend on your area of expertise or the area that you would like to work in.
-We have listed some job boards and recruitment agencies that specialise in various government sectors that may help you with your contract search.
+As there is such a variety of contracting opportunities in the government sector, finding work will depend on your area of expertise and your interests.

-- Guardian Jobs – A job board covering a range of contract and permanent positions across a variety of sectors.
-Selecting the ‘Government and Politics’ option will show both contract and permanent roles, from opportunities in local government authorities and councils through to senior civil service positions.
+- Guardian Jobs: This offers a range of contract and permanent positions across a variety of sectors.
+Selecting the ‘Government and Politics’ option will show both contract and permanent roles.

 Rates of pay for government contractors